jhap1982/giveituruguay/2011/2011-07-27 - Henry Miller Library, Big Sur, CA, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Charlie
+2. Charlie
-Ethiopia
+3. Ethiopia
-Universally Speaking
+4. Universally Speaking
-Look Around
+5. Look Around
-Californication
+6. Californication
-Factory of Faith
+7. Factory of Faith
-Throw Away Your Television
+8. Throw Away Your Television
-Meet Me at the Corner
+9. Meet Me at the Corner
-Parallel Universe
+10. Parallel Universe
-The Adventures of Rain Dance Maggie
+11. The Adventures of Rain Dance Maggie
-By the Way
+12. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Don't Forget Me
+13. Don't Forget Me
-Give It Away
+14. Give It Away

 ## Notes